Grandes Chroniques de France: Manuscripts

 The earliest surviving version is that of Primat de Saint-Denis, a copy of which was presented to Philip III of France in about 1274, with 36 miniatures (many with multiple scenes) and historiated initials by Parisian artists.
 These were mostly derived from other manuscript sources, but ingeniously focused into a coherent programme of illustration reflecting the points the abbey wished the king to absorb, regarding both its own aspirations and the nature of kingship in general.

-Especially fine are the lavishly illustrated copies made for Charles V of France (BnF, Ms. Fr.
+Especially fine are the illustrated copies made for Charles V of France (BnF, Ms. Fr.
 2813), Charles VII of France, illuminated by Jean Fouquet (1455–1460, BnF, Ms. Fr.
 6465, above), and Philip the Good of Burgundy, now in the Russian National Library, Saint Petersburg (1457, above).

 For the first 150 years of the Grandes Chroniquess existence, its audience was carefully circumscribed: its readership was centered in the royal court at Paris, and its owners included French kings, members of the royal family and the court, and a few highly connected clerics in northern France.
 During this period, there were no copies of the work that belonged to members of the Parlement or the university community.

 But from the mid-15th century a number of unillustrated copies survive "on paper or on mixtures of parchment and paper that belonged (when provenance is known) to secretaries and notaries and to members of the Parlement.
 These inexpensive books filled a practical need; they provided a chronology for persons charged with maintaining the state archives and doubtless also assisted them in their increasingly common role as writers of history".
 Latterly, under the Valois Dukes of Burgundy, it spread there as well, and copies were given to foreign royalty.

 Of the three copies (not all complete) in the Royal manuscripts, British Library, representing most of what survives from the medieval English royal library, one may have come to England after the capture of John II of France 1356 at the Battle of Poitiers (Ms Royal 19 D. ii).
 An unusually late copy, never finished, was begun in Calais in 1487, commissioned by the Treasurer of the English enclave for presentation to the new Henry VII of England.
 The miniatures that were completed seem to be by English artists.

 Printed copies on vellum, which were then illuminated, were produced in Paris by Antoine Vérard, who specialized in such hybrids, and normal editions by others, but by around 1500 the work seems to have been regarded as outdated, and was replaced by other texts.
 Altogether only four early print editions were made, all in Paris.
 These were in 1477, 1493, 1514 and 1518.